holadepo/docs/astro/cli/configure-cli.md

 curl -sSL install.astronomer.io | sudo bash -s
 ```

-To install a specific version of the CLI, specify the version number as a flag at the end of this command.
+To install a specific version of the CLI, specify the version number as a flag at the end of the command.
 For example, to install v1.0.0 of the CLI, you would run:

 ```sh
 curl -sSL install.astronomer.io | sudo bash -s -- v1.0.0
 ```

-If you specify only a major version, this command will install the latest minor/patch version available for that major version.
+If you specify only a major version, this command installs the latest minor or patch version available for the major version.

 </TabItem>